Code-Institute-Submissions/beebooplena-Project-1_JanResub/README.md

 * I have tested browsers like chrome and Microsoft edge to see if the webpage works nicely.

 * I have used different screensizes by using devtools device toolbar to see if the webpage work responsive and look nice.
+I also checked by using my own samsung S9 mobile phone.

 * I have checked if the form is working and that the register button is working.
 The form requiers an email and entries on first name and last name.